 7and came to the stronghold of Tyre and to all the cities of the Hivites and of the Canaanites; and they went out to the south of Judah at Beer-sheba.

-8So when they had gone back and forth through all the land, they came to Jerusalem at the end of nine months and twenty days.
+8So when they had gone throughout all the land, they came to Jerusalem at the end of nine months and 20 days.

-9Joab gave up the sum of the numbering of the people to the king, and there were in Israel 800,000 valiant men who drew the sword, and the men of Judah were 500,000 men.
+9Joab gave the sum of the number of the people to the king, and there were in Israel 800,000 valiant men who drew the sword, and the men of Judah were 500,000 men.

 11When David rose up in the morning, the word of Yahweh came to the prophet Gad, David’s seer, saying,

-13So Gad came to David and told him, and said to him, “Should seven years of famine come to you in your land?
+13So Gad came to David and told him, and said to him, “Do you want seven years of famine to come to you in your land?
 Or will you flee three months before your foes while they pursue you?
-Or will there be three days’ pestilence in your land?
-Now answer, and consider what answer I should return to him who sent me.”
+Or will there be three days’ plague in your land?
+Now consider and decide what answer I am to bring back to him who sent me.”

-15So Yahweh sent a pestilence on Israel from the morning even to the appointed time; and there died of the people from Dan even to Beer-sheba 70,000 men.
+15So Yahweh sent a plague on Israel from the morning to the appointed time, and there died of the people from Dan to Beer-sheba 70,000 men.

-16When the angel stretched out his hand toward Jerusalem to destroy it, Yahweh relented of the disaster, and said to the angel who destroyed the people, “It is enough.
-Now stay your hand.”
-The angel of Yahweh was by the threshing floor of Araunah the Jebusite.
+16When the angel stretched out his hand toward Jerusalem to destroy it, Yahweh changed his mind concerning the evil and said to the angel who was destroying the people, “It is enough!
+Now withdraw your hand.”
+Now the angel of Yahweh was by the threshing floor of Araunah the Jebusite.

-17David spoke to Yahweh when he saw the angel who struck the people, and said, “Behold, I have sinned and I have done perversely; but these sheep, what have they done?
+17David spoke to Yahweh when he saw the angel who was striking down the people, and said, “Behold, I have sinned and I have done wickedly, but these sheep, what have they done?
 Please let your hand be against me and against my father’s house.”

-19David went up according to the saying of Gad, as Yahweh commanded.
+19David went up according to the word of Gad, as Yahweh commanded.

-David said, “To buy your threshing floor to build an altar to Yahweh, that the plague may be stopped from afflicting the people.”
+21Then Araunah said, “Why has my lord the king come to his servant?”
+And David said, “To buy your threshing floor in order to build an altar to Yahweh, so that the plague may be removed from the people.”

-23all this, king, does Araunah give to the king.”
-Araunah said to the king, “May Yahweh your God accept you.”
+23all this, O king, does Araunah give to the king.”
+And Araunah said to the king, “May Yahweh your God accept you.”

-24The king said to Araunah, “No, but I will most certainly buy it from you for a price.
+24But the king said to Araunah, “No, but I will buy, yes, buy it from you for a price.
 I will not offer burnt offerings to Yahweh my God that cost me nothing.”
 So David bought the threshing floor and the oxen for fifty shekels of silver.